 - Avoid content in your video that flashes three or more times in a one second period.

 You can help visitors with hearing impairments access your audio content, like podcasts, by adding a transcript.
 To keep your pages organized, you may want to include transcripts on Not linked pages.

 Accessibility requirements differ around the world.
 You're responsible for ensuring your site complies with applicable laws, including local accessibility requirements.
 One way to understand your site’s accessibility and identify areas for improvement is to consult an accessibility specialist.
 You can also review this preliminary web accessibility checklist.
 Squarespace Customer Support can't provide advice about making your site compliant with any specific accessibility laws, regulations, or standards.

 Yes.
 Squarespace takes accessibility seriously.
 We're always looking to improve, and this work is ongoing.
 We’re committed to making our services more accessible to users of all abilities.
 We're in the process of reviewing our services to improve user experience and to make it easier for our customers to make their sites accessible.

 Can I customize the focus outline?

-No. While Squarespace sites on version 7.1 have a built-in focus outline feature that highlights items on a page, like navigation links and form fields.
+No. While Squarespace sites on version 7.1 have a built-in focus outline feature that highlights items on a page, like navigation links and form fields, the focus outline is standard across all sites and pages.
+It's not possible to customize the line’s color or thickness.
 The outline appears when site visitors press Tab on their keyboard.
 The first time you press Tab, a Skip to Content message appears.
 Press the spacebar to skip the site header and navigation and go directly to the site's content or continue pressing Tab to navigate to other content.
-This focus outline is standard across all sites and pages, and it's not possible to customize the line’s color or thickness.